 In 1941 it was called the Lilac Way Riding Academy and Pastime Arena, featuring indoor riding and beautiful bridle paths.
 In the winter, the owners would flood the south half of the floor and make the facility available for “for figure and general skating.
 Competent Instructions, Good natural ice.
 Music by Electric Organ.”
 The 1941 skating season opened on December 1.
 A similar notice was posted in 1942.

 Rumor has it that during World War II Eaton removed the copper roof and sold it, fetching the same amount as what he paid to buy the building.
 Current owner Bill Sahly says that this makes for a good story, but, unfortunately is a (sub)urban myth.

 On October 18, 1943, the Council passed Ordinance 199, entitled “An Ordinance Regulating and Licensing Livery Stables and Riding Academies.”

 In about October of 1943, Arthur Eaton installed three portable flooring pieces on the south half of the arena and added roller skating to the offerings.
 The facility was called the Pastime Arena Roller Rink – “One of the world’s largest rinks.”
 Music by Tommy Arsenault.
 The other half was still dirt for the horses.
 At the time the 10-acre grounds consisted of the arena, a horse barn, and a house (or 3).
 A fall 1943 ad in the Echo included roller skating, Pastime Arena, saddle horses, hay rides, lunches, party floor, Lilac Way Riding Academy – no beer, no liquor.

 Almost immediately, people began to complain about the roller rink.
 The issue first appeared as a discussion of the Village’s curfew ordinance at the council’s January 24, 1944 meeting.
 Councilman Torval Jorvig stated that the present law of 9:00 pm was not workable, as it did not give children time to get home after school parties and games.
-The issue was referred to the PTAs.
+The issue was referred to the PTAs for their opinions.